SublimeText/Origami/README.markdown

 Keyboard shortcuts
 ------------------
 Origami is driven by keyboard shortcuts.
-By default, these keyboard shortcuts are all two-stage, and are hidden behind `super+k`.
-First press `super+k`, then press the arrow keys with modifiers:
+By default, these keyboard shortcuts are all two-stage, and are hidden behind `command+k`.
+First press `command+k`, then press the arrow keys with modifiers:

 * no modifiers: travel to an adjacent pane
 * `shift`: carry the current file to the destination
 * `alt` (`option`): clone the current file to the destination
-* `super`: create an adjacent pane
+* `command`: create an adjacent pane
-* `super+shift`: destroy an adjacent pane
+* `command+shift`: destroy an adjacent pane

 These keyboard shortcuts are designed to make it really easy to modify the layout of your editor.

 Additionally, Origami allows one to zoom the current pane, making it take up a large portion of the window.
-As above, first press `super+k`, then press:
+As above, first press `command+k`, then press:

-* `super+z`: Zoom the current pane so it takes up 90% of the screen (the fraction is changeable in the keybindings)
+* `command+z`: Zoom the current pane so it takes up 90% of the screen (the fraction is changeable in the keybindings)
-* `shift+super+z`: Unzoom: equally space all panes
+* `shift+command+z`: Unzoom: equally space all panes

 It is also possible to edit the pane sizes.
-After `super+k` press:
+After `command+k` press:
-* `super+r`: Adjust the top and bottom separator
+* `command+r`: Adjust the top and bottom separator
-* `super+c`: Adjust the left and right separator
+* `command+c`: Adjust the left and right separator

 In the keybindings you can change a `mode` which specifies which separation lines you want to edit.
 * `ALL` means all horizontal (or vertical) separators